TFL history

 The two teams no one noticed staged the closest Sweeney Bowl in TFL history.
 Alaska had a 10-point lead going into the Monday night game, but Anchorage got 9 points from the Baltimore Ravens defense to cut the score to 38-37.
 All the Kitchen needed to win their second T. Rex was 50 yards receiving from Qadry Ismail.
 He didn't get it, so Alaska held on to win its first Sweeney Bowl title.

-The owners kicked off the season with a convention in Chicago, but timing may have made it the worst convention yet.
+The owners kicked off the season with a convention in Chicago, but timing made it the worst convention yet.
 The NFL granted ESPN the right to broadcast the season opener on a Thursday night.
 The TFL moved its draft up to Wednesday, but it took only one convention to realize a mid-week convention was not going to work.

-The league also expanded to 16 teams, welcoming in Jeff Houck's Tampa Bay Houck-a-Loogies.
+The TFL also expanded to 16 teams, welcoming in Jeff Houck's Tampa Bay Houck-a-Loogies.
 For the second expansion team, the owners decided to bring back the Marley Wailers, once again adding a much-needed female touch to the league.

 Mark Dolan's team opened up the season with an eight-game winning streak, matching Dugway win for win.
-However, because of the expansion, this would be the first time ever teams did not meet every opponent during the regular season.
+However, because of the expansion, this would be the first time teams did not meet every opponent during the regular season.
 And Dugway and Arctic were not scheduled to play each other.
 So, the only way it could happen would be in the Sweeney Bowl.

 Dutch Harbor once again won the points scoring title and a four-way tie for first in the Spenard Division to get into the playoffs.
 Dugway was the regular-season champion, posting a franchise-best 12-2 mark.
 Other playoff teams were Lackawanna, Arctic, East Hartford and Baltimore.